a11is0n/BaconFriedRice-Redesign-May-2012/README.md

 media queries will just show the mobile layout.
 * Style it, again using no CSS3 or HTML5.
 At this point, I have a passable site that does not depend on browsers' CSS3, HTML5, or JavaScript abilities.
+* Add any new HTML5 elements that might be useful.
+Browsers that support these get a better site.
 * Add more styling, allowing myself to use CSS3.
 Browsers that support these get a prettier site!
-* Add any new HTML5 elements that might be useful.
-Again, browsers that support these get a better site.
 * Allow myself to use JavaScript to add cool features and effects.
 Since I am doing this last just to add frosting, the site's basic functionality does not rely on JavaScript, so people who don't enable JavaScript (who does that???)